Dillweed Namespace Stewardship Office · Operations Charter

 9.3 Monitoring

 During the founding phase the DNSO operates with best-effort monitoring appropriate to a single-steward operation.
 The /health endpoint is the primary operational signal.
 External uptime monitoring is recommended but not required in the founding phase.
 As adoption grows and institutional partners appear, monitoring expectations will be formalized.
+The Anthill Observability Plane (v0.1) specifies the cross-stack signal taxonomy, aggregation windows, and DNSO review cadences; it specifies how several monitoring obligations described in this charter may be instrumented, aggregated, and reviewed as the project matures.

 § 10